Rottumeroog: History

 Between 1400 and 1540 CE, the island of Monnikenlangenoog had split into the islands of Bosch and Rottumeroog.
 Bosch had disappeared in the 18th century, but Rottumeroog still remains today.

 The name Rottumeroog means literally 'Island of Rottum', after the village of Rottum on the mainland of Groningen.
 The Benedictine St. Juliana's Abbey in Rottum used to own two-thirds of the island and used it for their livestock.
 After the Protestant Reformation the island's rights transferred to the province Groningen before being sold to private persons in the 17th century.

 Between 1706 and 1717, Donough MacCarthy, 4th Earl of Clancarty, having been banished from Ireland, owned and lived on the island.

 The province bought the island back in 1738 due to back maintenance, eventually the central government took over.
 Until 1965 the island was inhabited by a vogt and his family; since then the island has been uninhabited.

 Several buildings have been built on the island.
-In the 19th century the navigational beacon Emder Kaap was built.
+In the 19th century the navigational beacon Zeekaap Rottumeroog was built.
 The structure is listed as a national heritage site (rijksmonument) since 1988 and was moved southwards in 1999.
-The vogt had a house as well; this building was demolished in 1998 due to the encroaching North Sea.
+The voogt had a house as well; this building was demolished in 1998 due to the encroaching North Sea.
 In February 2014, the bird observation post was removed from the island.
-Later in 2014 all remaining buildings on the islands, except for the Emder Kaap, were removed due to the changing shape and position of the island.
+Later in 2014 all remaining buildings on the islands, except for the Zeekaap Rottumeroog were removed due to the changing shape and position of the island.

 The future area of the island is uncertain.
 In 2012, the island broke into two during high tide, giving rise to the claim that the island might disappear in the Ems estuary in the near future.